-How to Select a Credit Union Strategic Planning Facilitator?
+How to Choose the Right Credit Union Strategic Planning Facilitator

 It’s a wild world out there.
-Disruptive technologies are forcing us to completely reconsider our credit union strategies.
-If you want your financial institution to be ready for the rocky, futuristic road ahead, you may want to bring on a credit union strategic planning facilitator.
+Disruptive technologies and emergent market conditions are forcing us to completely reconsider our credit union strategies.
+If you want to be ready for what comes next, you need a credit union strategic planning facilitator.

 Industry Experience